alicejw1/website/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

 * The data is now exposed inside the Pod in `data.redis-config` from the `example-redis-config` ConfigMap as `/redis-master/redis.conf`.

-The Redis POD YAML file should now look like this:
+The Redis Pod YAML file should now look like this:

 {{% code_sample file="pods/config/redis-pod.yaml" %}}